- In 2015, new coffeemakers were installed on the five original trainsets.

 What is the project timeline?

-- Work began in March 2012 and interior upgrades to the Mt.
-Rainier, Mt.
-Baker, and Mt.
-Adams are complete.
+- Work began in March 2012 and interior upgrades to all trainsets were complete in May 2013.

 This project is funded through the following sources:

 - 2005 Partnership Funding (Weight Fees) - $9 million

 - Total Funding From All Sources - $9 million

 How can I get more information?